 Location: English Harbour, Antigua

 I had to be woken up today by the chef to wake up everyone else.
-Sam came by my bunk at 7:10 and he said, “Ian, come on you have to wake everyone up you’re skipper today.”
+Sam came by my bunk at 7:10, and he said, “Ian, come on, you have to wake everyone up.
+You’re skipper today.”
 I proceeded to scramble out of my bunk and rush to get everyone up in time for breakfast.
 Thankfully everyone got up on the first try.
 We all had some toast and cereal below in the salon since the rain was coming down pretty hard.

-After clean up, we all went to Copper & Lumber to start our Navigation class.
+After clean-up, we all went to Copper & Lumber to start our Navigation class.
 We spent about a few hours learning about estimated arrival and how drift affects destination.
 It was nice sitting in the restaurant learning about this concept.
 Once we finished, we made our way back to the ship to sit for lunch.
 While lunch was being prepped and had the final touches put together, I had a little war against the flies that decided to board us.
 Everyone had to move around me to make sure that I had enough room to swat at the little trespassers.

-Hope you enjoyed the read.
+I hope you enjoyed the read.